Category Archive: Product Information

 • Labels and tags: Mylar’s durability makes it the perfect choice for labels that need to be strong and rugged.

 Printability is another core characteristic of mylar, making it the perfect material for products that require high-end graphics and shelf appeal.
 This material is also user-friendly with most types of adhesives, providing you with extended shelf life, high-end graphics and shelf appeal.
-This material is also user-friendly with most types of adhesives, providing you with extended shelf life.
+This material is also user-friendly with most types of adhesives, providing you with an extended shelf life.

 Mylar Nameplates and Labels